‘I was closing my eyes and praying’: Washington’s Rep. Pramila Jayapal describes sheltering in place as mob breaks into Capitol

 Rep. Cathy McMorris Rodgers, R-Spokane, had planned to formally object to Biden’s victory on Wednesday, joining Trump’s efforts to overturn the election results.

 But the pro-Trump mob disrupted debate before any votes could be taken.
+On Wednesday afternoon, McMorris Rodgers changed her mind and announced she would not object to Biden’s victory.

-“Stop these attacks on Capitol Police who serve to protect the People’s House,” McMorris Rodgers wrote.
-“Protesting peacefully is your right.
-Violence, aggression, and breaching security perimeters are not.
-Stop this now.”
+“What we have seen today is unlawful and unacceptable.
+I have decided I will vote to uphold the Electoral College results and I encourage Donald Trump to condemn and put an end to this madness,” McMorris Rodgers said.
+“To anyone involved, shame on you.”

 Rep. Dan Newhouse, R-Sunnyside, did not plan to object to certification, but he had joined a legal effort last month attempting to get the Supreme Court to invalidate results in four states that went to Biden.